dburkhardt/viash_web/content/docs/creating_pipelines/platform-nextflow.md

 ### Pipelines / Workflows

-It’s possible to *convert* a viash component into a NextFlow module.
+It’s possible to *convert* a Viash component into a NextFlow module.
 Viash uses NextFlow’s DSL2 for this, effectively creating *modules* that can be imported in a `main.nf` pipeline definition that deals with the *logic* of the pipeline rather than the low-level machinery.

-When it comes to this low-level machinery and the way viash creates a module, we refer to [the step-by-step introduction about DiFlow](https://www.data-intuitive.com/diflow).
+When it comes to this low-level machinery and the way Viash creates a module, we refer to [the step-by-step introduction about DiFlow](https://www.data-intuitive.com/diflow).